Serbian Railways

-In 2015, the Government of Serbia established three new companies which took over Serbian Railways' former jurisdictions: Srbija Voz (passenger transport), Srbija Kargo (cargo transport) and Serbian Railways Infrastructure (infrastructure management).
+In 2015, the Government of Serbia established three new companies which took over Serbian Railways' former jurisdictions: Srbijavoz (passenger transport), Srbija Kargo (cargo transport) and Serbian Railways Infrastructure (infrastructure management).
+These companies are not part of the company Serbian Railways.

 Since then, Serbian Railways continued with modified business activity: engineering and technical consulting, consulting activities in the field of information technology and other information technology services, buying and selling real estate, rental and management activities, accounting, bookkeeping and auditing activities, tax advisory services, technical testing and analysis, rental and leasing of other machinery, equipment of non-material goods, activities of the museums, galleries and collections.

 Serbia is a member of the International Union of Railways (UIC).
 The UIC Country Code for Serbia is 72.

 History

 Early history

 The history of rail transport in Serbia began in the mid-19th century when most of the territory was still held by the Austro-Hungarian and Ottoman Empires.
 The first rail line on the present-day territory of Serbia was inaugurated on 20 August 1854, between Lisava-Oravica-Bazijaš and the train operated on horse-drawn traffic which was replaced in 1856 by steam locomotives.
 Part of the line is located in Serbia, passing through Bela Crkva while the rest is in Romania.
 All subsequently built lines were laid towards Budapest as the territory was still part of the Austro-Hungarian Empire back then.
 On the territory which was under the Ottomans, the line Skopje-Kosovska Mitrovica was inaugurated in 1874.
 However, the major expansion began after the Berlin Congress and the independence of the, theretofore vassal to the Ottomans, Principality of Serbia during the second half of the 19th century.

 Serbian Railways as a company is traced back to 1881 when Prince Milan I declared formation of the Serbian National Railways.
 The first train departed from Belgrade to Niš on 23 August 1884, which is considered by Serbian Railways as the official year when the company was created.